 - You probably use a PO Box for mail deliveries

 A reference letter from your employer can confirm your residential address.
-These issues are no great drama to work around, but if an experienced broker isn't handling your application, each of these delays in supplying documentation in the correct format can add another week to your application.
+These issues are no great drama to work around, but an experienced specialist broker can work through your paperwork and may be able to speed up your application.

-If, as is most likely, your salary in Dubai is paid in dirham, your access to mortgage funding in the UK will be subject to the European Commission’s 2014 Mortgage Credit Directive (MCD).
+If your income is in dirham, your access to mortgage funding in the UK will be subject to the European Commission’s 2014 Mortgage Credit Directive (MCD).

-The directive set out the rules governing the granting of foreign currency mortgages and it made things a little more difficult for expats – and will continue to do so post-Brexit for expatriates wanting to the invest in the UK, until alternative regulations are put in place.
+The directive set out the rules governing the granting of foreign currency mortgages, and it made things a little more difficult for expats – and continues to do so, post-Brexit, for expatriates wanting to invest in the UK.

 Two key requirements of the directive are: